lijunmii/Fancy-Bank-V2.0-with-stocks-database/README.md

 ## How to install

-The recommended approach is to run the application via IntelliJ
+The recommended approach is to run the application via IntelliJ IDEA

-To use IntelliJ:
+To use IntelliJ IDEA:

 1. open the application folder using IntelliJ
 2. Click the "File" in the menu and select "Project Structure"